Skip to main content

 Restaurant Hafenkante on Lake Rummelsburg © visitBerlin, Foto: Dagmar Schwelle

-On the north side of the Stralau peninsula lies the Rummelsburger See, which is also known as the Rummelsburger Bucht because of its bay-like location on the Spree.
-The kilometre-long riverside path invites you to take long walks, and if the weather is fine, there are also numerous small boats romping on the water.
-This urban lake idyll was already immortalised in the 1970s in the DEFA film "The Legend of Paul and Paula", after which the northwest shore is named today.
+On the north side of the Stralau peninsula lies Rummelsburger See, also known as Rummelsburger Bucht due to its bay-like location on the Spree.
+The kilometre-long lakeside path is ideal for long walks, and when the weather is fine, numerous small boats can be found on the water.
+This urban lakeside idyll was immortalised in the 1970s in the DEFA film "The Legend of Paul and Paula", after which the north-western shore is named today.

 More information about the Rummelsburger See